<< Click to Display Table of Contents >> Navigation: EQuIS Introduction > Basic Terminology |

 Locations – Uniquely designated sampling points, typically on the ground surface, that can be identified spatially by X, Y and Z coordinates.
 Each location is stored in EQuIS as a SYS_LOC_CODE.

 Location Group – User-defined collection of locations for reporting and graphing.
-For example, all of the groundwater monitoring wells in a designated section of a facility may be added to a discreet location group.
+For example, all of the groundwater monitoring wells in a designated section of a facility may be added to a discrete location group.

 Analyte Group – User-defined collection of analytes for reporting and graphing.
 For example, all the volatile constituents being sampled at a site may be added to one analyte group while all of the semi-volatile constituents are added to a different analyte group.